Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Community Tank Mates

 As a larger type of snail, nerite snails are among the best community tank snail species.
-These snails tend to keep to themselves and won’t disrupt other peaceful species.
+These snails will keep to themselves and won’t disrupt other peaceful species.

 This makes nerite snails completely compatible with:

-In most cases, betta fish can be kept with nerite snails.
-The problem is that nerite snails can fall off the glass, occasionally landing on their back with their body exposed (yes! these snails can flip themselves back over).
+, betta fish is kept with nerite snails.
+The problem is that nerite snails can fall off the glass, occasionally landing on their back with their body exposed (yes!
+These snails can flip themselves back over).
 A curious or hungry betta may pick at the snail while it’s vulnerable, like other larger and more aggressive fish species.

 How Many Should Be Kept Together?